+The Office of Campus Safety can quickly dispatch officers to any part of the Lewis & Clark campus through a two-way radio system.
 The staff includes nine uniformed Campus Safety officers, five dispatchers, a Campus Safety supervisor, and the director of the Office of Campus Safety.